nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete-i 5` command to delete the 5th item in the address book.
+The user executes `delete-i 5` command to delete the 5th item in the inventory book.
 The `delete-i` command calls `Models#commit()`, causing the modified state of the inventory and delivery books after the `delete-i 5` command executes to be saved in the `inventoryBookStateList`, `deliveryBookStateList`, and the `inventoryBookStatePointer`, `deliveryBookStatePointer` are shifted to the newly inserted books state.

 ![UndoRedoState1](images/UndoRedoState1.png)